ibm-cloud-architecture/devops-demo-pipelines/README.md

 The `mcm-pipelines` contains the tasks of building, testing, pushing an image and a healthcheck of a nodejs application.
 It also does a `sonar-scan` for code coverage.

+# Definitions
+    Artifactory
+    Github Releases
+    Docker - a set of platform as a service products that uses OS-level virtualization to deliver software in packages called containers.
+    Openshift - is a family of containerization software developed by Red Hat.
+    Tekton - a powerful yet flexible Kubernetes-native open-source framework for creating continuous integration and delivery (CI/CD) systems
+    Tekton Events - An EventListener sets up a Kubernetes Service which can be exposed as an OpenShift Route Tekton TriggerBindings - enable you to capture fields from an event and store them as parameters.
+    Tekton Templates - defines a Template for how a Pipeline should be run in reaction to events Tekton Pipelines - is an open source project that you can use to configure and run continuous integration and Continuous Delivery pipelines within a Kubernetes cluster.
+    Tekton Steps - A Step is a reference to a container image that executes a specific tool on a specific input and produces a specific output.
+    Tekton Tasks - is a collection of Steps that you define and arrange in a specific order of execution as part of your continuous integration flow.

 # Pre-requisites
 * Install the following CLI's on your laptop/workstation: